claustd/piaudio-mp3player-synth/README.md

 # Pirate Audio Player & Synth

 **Category:** Raspberry Pi / Audio Projects
-**Tags:** Pirate Audio, FluidSynth, MIDI, ST7789, Python, Systemd, GPIO, Bookworm
+**Tags:** Pirate Audio, FluidSynth, MIDI, ST7789, Python, Systemd, GPIO, Trixie

 This project creates a multi-app device for the Raspberry Pi using the Pirate Audio HAT.
 It features a startup menu to launch one of two applications:
 1. A **Music Player** for listening to MP3s.
 2. A **MIDI Synthesizer** that uses SoundFonts (`.sf2`) and an external MIDI keyboard.

-This guide covers setup on Raspberry Pi OS (Bookworm) and includes scripts to automate the installation.
+This guide covers setup on Raspberry Pi OS (Trixie) and includes scripts to automate the installation.

 ## Project Structure